myefard/POWER_BI_DASHBOARDS/README.md

 This required advanced use of `SELECTEDVALUE`, `SWITCH`, and `CALCULATE` to make metrics respond instantly to slicer interactions.

 > **Example:**
-> The `2-PG1 CHART units` measure dynamically adjusts the suffix (%, $, RSF) displayed in chart titles depending on the selected KPI.
+> The `CHART units` measure dynamically adjusts the suffix (%, $, RSF) displayed in chart titles depending on the selected KPI.

 ### 4. **Visualization and Design**
 Designed the dashboard using **Power BI’s modern visual storytelling approach**, focusing on: